Mountain lions in the Santa Monica Mountains: Area

 The Santa Monica Mountains extend approximately 40 mi from the Hollywood Hills in Los Angeles to Point Mugu in Ventura County.
 Although heavily developed, much of the range has been preserved as local, state, or national parkland, the largest of which is the 153,075 acre Santa Monica Mountains National Recreation Area.

 Mountain lions are territorial and require ample acreage to find food and mates.
-The home range of a single mountain lion can be as large as 128000 acre.
-The mountain lion area in the Santa Monica Mountains (west of I-405 and south of US-101) can support 10 to 15 lions, not including kittens.
+The home range of a single mountain lion can be as large as 128000 acre; in the Santa Monica Mountains, a typical range is 96000 acre for males and 32000 acre for females.
+The National Park Service estimates that the Santa Monica Mountains can support 10 to 15 lions, not including kittens.
+The area is one of only two instances of large wild cats living in a megacity, the other being leopards in Mumbai, India.

 History

-Mountain lions have lived in the Santa Monica Mountains since before the arrival of Europeans (the Gabrieleño/Tongva language word for Puma concolor is tukuurot) and despite the range's relatively small area, the population has remained stable.
+Mountain lions have lived in the Santa Monica Mountains since before the arrival of Europeans (the Gabrieleño/Tongva word for Puma concolor is tukuurot) and despite the range's relatively small area, the population has remained stable.

 Long term survival of mountain lions in the range is threatened by several factors, especially the isolation of their habitat by freeways.
 This isolation, which started when the Ventura Freeway was constructed in the 1950s and was exacerbated by housing developments alongside it, has led to inbreeding, as the area now has almost no new DNA entering it.
 Genetic analyses in the 2000s revealed that the Santa Monica Mountains mountain lion population had the second lowest level of genetic diversity ever documented amongst large carnivores in North America, the lowest being Florida panthers in the mid-1990s.